-Tomatoes and feta salad is so refreshing and easy, you’ll want to make this 5-minute recipe whenever you have ripe tomatoes on hand, heirloom or not.
+This tomatoes and feta salad is so refreshing and easy, you’ll want to make this 5-minute recipe whenever you have ripe tomatoes on hand, heirloom or not.

 Tomatoes and Feta Salad

-I sometimes add fresh basil leaves for my version of the typical tomato, mozzarella, basil salad (Caprese Salad).
-I know many love this salad, but I always find the mozzarella to be bland even if it’s fresh.
+I sometimes add fresh basil leaves for my version of the typical tomato, mozzarella, basil salad (aka, Caprese Salad).
+I know many love this salad, but I always find the large mozzarella pieces to be bland even if it’s fresh.
 I much prefer the tang of feta – I’m actually sorta addicted to this salad and could happily eat it everyday when the tomatoes are ripe.
+For lunch and dinner.

-Think this is too simple?
-Think I’m making too much of a fuss over a plate of tomatoes?
-Try it and I think you’ll agree with me!
+Do you think this recipe is too simple?
+Or think I’m making too much of a fuss over a plate of tomatoes?

 Try it and I bet you’ll agree with me!